sstevens2/md-notes/Readme.md

 Be careful not to remove the latest notes from the repository root folder if you want it to carry over the longer term goals section.

+You will need the `## Goals for other days this week or later` and the `<!--- END OF GOALS SECTION -->` section delimiters to keep carrying over the previous long term goals section.

 ### Current projects lists

 The `current_projs_lists.md` file is an on-going file of current responsibilities.